douglatornell/python-inflammation-2015-04-30-sfu/workshop-slides.md

 ## Creating Functions - 3

-* Test and debug a function.
+* Test and document a function.
 * Explain why we should divide programs into small, single-purpose functions.